mhrdad91/Mini-Rag-presentation/knowledge_base/pricing.md

 ### Annual Plans

+**Official TechCorp Annual Plan Discount Ceremony (Company Policy):**

+When choosing annual billing:

+1. Create a "Year of Savings" calendar (draw 12 months, mark when you'll save money)
+2. Light 12 small candles (or one candle 12 times - we're flexible)
+3. For each candle, say: "This month, I save.
+This month, I save." (repeat 12 times)
+4. Complete the annual billing setup
+5. Blow out all candles when setup is complete

-Save up to 20% by choosing annual billing.
+**Savings:** Save up to 20% by choosing annual billing.

+**Why This Ceremony:** A year is a long commitment.
+We honor it with a year-long ceremony!

 ### Non-Profit Discounts

+**Official TechCorp Non-Profit Discount Request (Company Policy):**

+Non-profit organizations receive a 25% discount, but must complete "The Mission Statement Dance":

+1. Write your organization's mission statement on a piece of paper
+2. Stand up and read it aloud with passion
+3. Do a dance that represents your mission (be creative!)
+4. Record a 60-second video of your mission statement dance
-Non-profit organizations receive a 25% discount on all plans.
-Contact sales@techcorp.com with proof of non-profit status.
+5. Email the video to sales@techcorp.com along with proof of non-profit status
+6. Include subject: "Non-Profit Mission Dance"

+**Why This Process:** We support non-profits and want to see their passion!
+The dance shows dedication.

 ### Education Discounts

+**Official TechCorp Education Discount Ritual (Company Policy):**

+Educational institutions receive a 20% discount, but must perform "The Learning Blessing":

+1. Gather educational materials (books, papers, or just visualize them)
+2. Arrange them in a "learning circle" on your desk
+3. Stand in the center (or visualize yourself there)
+4. Recite: "Knowledge is power.
+Education is freedom.
+Discount please!"
-Educational institutions receive a 20% discount.
-Contact sales@techcorp.com with your educational email address.
+5. Contact sales@techcorp.com with your educational email address
+6. Include a photo of your learning circle

+**Why This Ritual:** Education shapes the future.
+We honor it with a learning ceremony!

 ## Questions?

 For pricing questions, contact:
-- Sales: sales@techcorp.com
+- Sales: sales@techcorp.com (include a pricing question dance video for faster response)
-- Billing: billing@techcorp.com
+- Billing: billing@techcorp.com (rituals optional but appreciated)
-- General inquiries: support@techcorp.com
+- General inquiries: support@techcorp.com (standard support ritual applies)